isaccanedo/Burrow/README.md

 ## Começando
 ### Pré-requisitos
-Burrow is written in Go, so before you get started, you should [install and set up Go](https://golang.org/doc/install).
+Burrow foi escrito em Go, portanto, antes de começar, você deve [instalar e configurar o Go](https://golang.org/doc/install).
 As the dependencies are managed using Go module, the lowest version of Go supported is 1.11, though we recommend using version 1.12 for development.

 ### Build and Install